Introduction

 The semiclassical perturbation approximation (SCP)

-When the impact approximation is valid, the collisional broadening becomes an application of the theory of collisions (Baranger 1958abc).
-In the semiclassical approximation, rectilinear trajectories are used for neutral emitters (or absorbers), and hyperbolic trajectories for ionic emitters (or absorbers) colliding with charged particles.
 Within the second order perturbation approximation, dipolar, polarization and quadrupolar interactions are taken into account (Sahal-Bréchot 1969ab and earlier papers), updated for complex atoms and ions (Sahal-Bréchot 1974).
 The details of calculations of the widths and shifts can be found on these papers.
 For ionic emitters, the original computer code has been updated by including Feshbach resonances in elastic and fine structure transitions by using the semiclassical limit of the Gailitis formula (Fleurier et al. 1977).
-Debye shielding effect is also taken into account.
-It is negligible at low densities or for lines arising from low levels.
-Then widths and shifts are proportional to the density.